 Whether you have the quotation icon while recording or not, you’ll see the transcription under the audio box in the note.
 Live audio transcriptions were unavailable on my iPhone 11; it only allowed me to record audio within the note.

-I also found out that the transcripts are sometimes inaccurate, and the feature can’t differentiate between homophones.
-I hope Apple improves the audio transcription accuracy with the upcoming iOS 18 updates beta updates.
+I also found out that the transcripts are sometimes inaccurate and that the feature can’t differentiate between homophones.
+I hope Apple improves the audio transcription accuracy with the upcoming iOS 18 beta updates.

 How to generate live transcriptions in Notes in macOS Sequoia